 - Requests for rooms will be handled on a first-come, first-served basis.

-- Event Logistics Request Forms are available online and must be submitted at least two weeks, but not more than two months, in advance.
+- The Event Logistics Request Form is available online and must be submitted at least two weeks, but not more than two months, in advance.
 Please see our guidelines on how to “green” your event.

-- The point of contact should make any Media Services arrangements directly with Media Services as soon as possible after reserving the room.
+- The point of contact should make any Media Services arrangements directly with Media Services as soon as possible after reserving the room, via the Event Logistics Request Form.

 - All student club events must be approved by Student Services before the reservation is made.